trinhlenhathuy/analytics_huytln/README.md

   - Pareto chart
   - Heatmap by timing
 - **High Compatibility**: Works well with popular data formats such as CSV, Excel, JSON.
-- **User-Friendly**: Offers a user-friendly API that is easy to integrate into existing projects.
+- **User-Friendly**: Offers a user-friendly functions that is easy to use and integrate into existing projects.

 ## Installation